 I will commit myself to you by establishing a relationship in which you can explore your concerns in an environment of support and understanding.

 I am a fully-qualified, British Association of Counsellors and Psychotherapists-registered and experienced counsellor offering individual counselling sessions in Mansfield and in Wollaton, Nottingham.
 I work within the Person-Centred Counselling framework.
-Person-centred counsellors create a climate of unconditional positive regard, empathy and the experience of an authentic and congruent relationship for clients to explore their difficulties.
+Person-centred counsellors create a climate of unconditional positive regard, empathy and the experience of an authentic and genuine relationship for clients to explore their difficulties.

 I will adapt my approach for your specific needs to increase the likelihood of you getting something out of counselling.